Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Experiments

-First, we provide a figure of the pinwheel dataset used to showcase the approximation qualities to LDRMs (see Fig~\ref{fig:ldr_pinwheel} left).
-Next, we conduct additional experiments on the ImageNet-1k dataset~\citep{imagenet}.
+\textbf{Experiments on Large Scale Data}~ Next, we conduct additional experiments on the ImageNet-1k dataset~\citep{imagenet}.
 The goal is to show how our methods can scale up to extremely large datasets.
-We observe that {\surm} achieves comparable performance to other PEFT methods and even achieving comparable performance to the full fine-tuning results.
+We observe that {\surm} achieves comparable performance to other PEFT methods and even achieving comparable performance to the full fine-tuning results (see Table~\ref{tab:imagenet_results}).

+We further evaluate the performance of SURM in a large-scale setting using the iNat2021 dataset~\citep{van2021benchmarking}, which contains over $\mathbf{2.7}$ million training images, $\mathbf{100K}$ validation images, and $\mathbf{500K}$ test images, spanning $\mathbf{10,000}$ species (classes).
+Fine-tuning a ViT model on this dataset achieves an accuracy of 69.98\%, while SURM (circulant) achieves 69.01\%.
+Notably, our method requires only $\mathbf{55K}$ parameters, compared to $86M$ for full fine-tuning, demonstrating its efficiency in parameter usage while maintaining comparable accuracy.

 \textbf{Ablation Experiments}.
 Here, we show the effect of various design choices.
 Figure~\ref{fig:bias_ablates} illustrates the impact of incorporating the bias term in our adapters.
 Bias term provides a boost across all tasks and the adapters, the boost being smaller on the Kronecker adapter.
 Without the bias terms, the sizes of the adapters are around $\mathbf{.04}$M, providing an even lightweight but still capable method.
 Therefore, if there are concerns regarding storage and latency, opting for adapters without bias is a viable option.
 Moreover, we show the effect on only adapting $\mathbf{Q},\mathbf{V}$ instead of $\mathbf{Q},\mathbf{K},\mathbf{V}$ as shown in the main paper.
 Table~\ref{tab:lora_ablate} shows that on GLUE tasks, there is a minimal effect for not adapting the $\mathbf{K}$ matrix.